forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 ## Activate APIs

-You will need to activate a few APIs on this project for Forseti to function:
+You will need to activate a few APIs on this project for Forseti to function.

+Note: If this step is blocked by an error "Unable to enable required APIs", navigate to the APIs and Services page on the GCP console and manually enable the APIs.

 <walkthrough-enable-apis apis=
   "cloudresourcemanager.googleapis.com,